 Rebel-Held Libya Creates Interim Governing Council

-ARI SHAPIRO, host:
+ARI SHAPIRO, Host:

 This is MORNING EDITION from NPR News.
 I'm Ari Shapiro filling in for Steve Inskeep, who is in Cairo.

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 NPR's Lourdes Garcia-Navarro reports from the eastern city of Benghazi.

-LOURDES GARCIA-NAVARRO: On the second floor of the central courthouse in Benghazi, the spokeswoman for the Libyan Provisional Transitional Council, Iman Bugaighis, holds court with the international media that has converged on this sea-side city.
+LOURDES GARCIA: On the second floor of the central courthouse in Benghazi, the spokeswoman for the Libyan Provisional Transitional Council, Iman Bugaighis, holds court with the international media that has converged on this sea-side city.
 This new government has an appointed head, a former justice minister under Gadhafi who resigned after the uprising, a foreign minister and a defense minister.
 And yesterday they issued their third communiquÃÂ©.

-GARCIA-NAVARRO: They are demanding that the international community halt the flow of arms to Gadhafi, that the oil revenue from the east be diverted into their coffers, and that humanitarian aid be delivered to those in need here.
+GARCIA: They are demanding that the international community halt the flow of arms to Gadhafi, that the oil revenue from the east be diverted into their coffers, and that humanitarian aid be delivered to those in need here.
 Bugaighis says it's only a matter of time until the regime in Tripoli falls.
 The council here has rejected a call by Tripoli to negotiate with Gadhafi.

-GARCIA-NAVARRO: But despite the confident demeanor, this is a fledgling government that is struggling.
+GARCIA: But despite the confident demeanor, this is a fledgling government that is struggling.
 In a room off the main corridor there is arguing.

-Idris el Sharif is supposed to be helping the committee with the humanitarian situation in Benghazi.
+GARCIA: Idris el Sharif is supposed to be helping the committee with the humanitarian situation in Benghazi.
 But instead he found himself over the weekend in the town of Brega trying to resupply the rebel army, which is subsisting on candy bars and Twinkies at the front.

 IDRIS EL SHARIF: (Foreign language spoken)

 GARCIA: At a nearby military base, Major General Ahmed el-Ghatrani concurs.
 He's a defected Libyan army commander who is helping coordinate the fighting.
 He says the youth aren't taking direction from the army.
 Most have no idea what they're doing, he says.

-Major General AHMED EL-GHATRANI: (Foreign language spoken)
+AHMED EL: (Foreign language spoken)

 GARCIA: Near Benghazi's central market, Hamza al-Farjani says Gadhafi will imprison or kill them all.
 He says he thinks things will be better under the rebel leadership.
 As he's speaking, another man begins to argue with him.

-Lourdes Garcia-Navarro, NPR News, Benghazi.
+GARCIA: Lourdes Garcia-Navarro, NPR News, Benghazi.